harryho/blog-hugo/content/hacks/docker-note.md

 ### scripting

 The build & push can be simplified with scripting.
-I just recap a script from my docker image repository.
+Here I recap a script from my other docker repository below.

 ```bash
 DOCKER_REPO=$1